KialanK/Sprachassistent/README.md

 # Speech Assistant

 This is a simple speech recognition and response program written in Python.
 It uses the microphone as an audio source, recognizes the spoken text using Google Speech Recognition, and generates a response using OpenAI's GPT-3.5-turbo-instruct engine.
 The response is then converted to audio and played back.
+Pleas set you API Keys in the config.ini File

 ## Installation